mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## Context

-## Concepts

-### Data Explorer

-The `Data Explorer` view is a part of all flows that require the creation of queries to create views from tables or other views in a schema.
+This document specifies the design for a visual query builder named `Data Explorer` within the Mathesar application.
+Through `Data Explorer`, users will be able to analyze data across one or multiple tables of a schema and save the resulting tables as views.

-Users of Mathesar can also use the `Data Explorer` view to inspect views created outside Mathesar, as long as the query's commands and functions are supported.
+Additionally, users will be able to open existing views in `Data Explorer`, as long as its query commands and functions are supported.

-For a list of supported query commands and functions, check the wiki [Add Link](#link)

 ## Scenarios

 ## Starting Points

-`Data Explorer` is meant to be a part of multiple flows like the creation of new views, the inspection of existing ones, and as a way to explore data from any table for goals other than view creation.
+`Data Explorer` is meant to be a part of multiple flows like the creation of new views, the inspection of existing ones, and as a way to explore data for goals beyond view creation.
+For this reason, different starting points are considered from which `Data Explorer` might be accessed.

 ### User opens the Data Explorer to create a new view

-#### From the top navigation
+#### From Scratch (Top Navigation)

 - In the `Schema Browser` view, a user clicks on the `Data Explorer` navigation item located in the top navigation bar.
 - `Data Explorer` opens, and the layout changes.
 The schema explorer sidebar is hidden, as well as any open table.

-#### From an open table
+#### From a Table (Sidebar Navigation or Open Table)

 - From an open table, a user clicks the `Create View from [Table Name]` button located in the toolbar.
 This action will open `Data Explorer` and automatically set the table as `Base Table` and select all direct columns.

-#### From a table navigation item

 - In the `Schema Browser` view, a user opens the contextual menu for a table navigation item and selects `Create view from Table`.
 This action launches `Data Explorer` and automatically sets the selected table as `Base Table` and adds its direct columns to a `Select Column` step.
 - The system will also add link columns if present in the `Base Table`.
 However, it won't include link columns referencing the `Base Table` from other tables.
 The system will set the values for link columns to the referenced table's primary key by default.
 - The user can then choose to remove or add additional columns.